-Looking for the best story games for low-end PCs that still deliver powerful writing and choices?
-This ranked guide focuses on narrative-first adventures that run smoothly on integrated graphics with 8 GB of RAM and a 1080p screen.
-You’ll find classics and recent indies verified by community benchmarks and hands-on testing.
+Looking for the best story games for low-end PCs that still deliver powerful writing and meaningful choices?
+This ranked guide focuses on narrative-first adventures that run on integrated graphics with 8 GB of RAM and a 1080p screen.
 Rankings weigh story quality, player choice and replay value, real-world performance, and clean readability.
-Expect games you can install quickly, launch on a laptop, and enjoy right away.
-Optional tweaks like FPS caps or resolution scaling are noted as helpful, not required.
+Most of these you can install quickly, launch on a laptop, and enjoy right away.
+Where a title needs a settings cap or resolution drop to run smoothly, we say so.

 This article is part of our guide on the Best Low-End PC Games